 - using robust sterilization measures on medical instruments that have come into contact with the nervous tissue of someone with suspected prion disease

 There’s currently no way to prevent inherited or sporadic forms of prion disease.

-If someone in your family has had an inherited prion disease, you may consider consulting with a genetic counselor to discuss your risk of developing the disease.
+If someone in your family has an inherited prion disease, you may consider consulting with a genetic counselor to discuss your risk of developing the disease.